onivim/oni2/docs/docs/for-developers/building.md

 Mind that these are actually symbolic links to `oni2/_esy/release/store/b/oni2-<hashvalue>/install/default/bin/Oni2`, the same is true for the `Oni2_editor` binary.

 ### Windows

+To create an installation package for Windows, run the following PowerShell script:

+- `./scripts/windows/publish.ps1`

 ### OSX